GaloisInc/haskell-tor/README.md

 HaLVM-based installations.
 Windows support may work ... we just haven't tested it.

+If you're building with the HaLVM, please add the constraints `--constraint "tls +hans"`, `--constraint "tls -network"`, and "-f-network" to your build flags, and if you're using the `integer-simple` library (for example, to avoid GPL entanglements with unikernels), you should add the constraints `--constraint "cryptonite -integer-gmp"`, `--constraint "scientific +integer-simple"` and `--constraint "scientific < 0.3.4.1"`.

+In either case, we strongly suggest using sandboxes to keep everything nice and tidy.

 ## Important Note

 This is an early implementation of Tor that has not been peer-reviewed.
 Those